xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 * define experiments that can reject or improve particular ways of encoding manifolds and computing tension,
 * produce tools that can be reused in other problems where discrete structure and smooth behavior must be reconciled.

-Q010 is therefore the “smooth 4 sphere tension node” of the Tension Universe.
+Q010 is therefore the smooth 4 sphere tension node of the Tension Universe.
 It treats the conjecture as a question about low vs high tension patterns in encodings, and it stays within the effective layer, without claiming any constructive control over the full 4 manifold world.

 ---

 ## Tension Universe effective-layer footer

-This page is part of the **WFGY / Tension Universe** S-problem collection.
+This page is part of the WFGY / Tension Universe S-problem collection.

 ### Scope of claims

-* The goal of this document is to specify an **effective-layer encoding** of the smooth 4 dimensional Poincaré conjecture.
+* The goal of this document is to specify an effective-layer encoding of the smooth 4 dimensional Poincaré conjecture.
 * It does not claim to prove or disprove the canonical statement in Section 1.
 * It does not introduce any new theorem beyond what is already established in the cited literature.
 * It should not be cited as evidence that the corresponding open problem has been solved.

 ### Effective-layer boundary

-* All objects used here (state spaces `M`, encodings, observables, invariants, mismatch scores, counterfactual “worlds”) live at the **effective layer**, as defined in the TU Effective Layer Charter.
+* All objects used here (state spaces `M`, encodings, observables, invariants, mismatch scores, counterfactual worlds) live at the effective layer, as defined in the TU Effective Layer Charter.
 * No rule is given for constructing manifolds or computing invariants from first principles.
 Existence of suitable encodings is assumed, not derived.
 * World T and World F are described only through patterns of observable summaries and tension behavior, never through deep generative rules.

 ### Encoding and fairness

 * The observable library `L_obs` is finite and fixed for this encoding version.
-* All weights, thresholds, and scale factors used in mismatch and tension functionals are chosen from finite admissible sets and fixed **before** experiments.
+* All weights, thresholds, and scale factors used in mismatch and tension functionals are chosen from finite admissible sets and fixed before experiments.
 * A change to `L_obs` or to the global parameter tuple defines a new encoding version.
 Past experiments remain tied to their original version and are not retroactively reinterpreted.
 * No per manifold or per experiment tuning of parameters is allowed.
 If such tuning is introduced, it must be documented as a different encoding and treated as a separate object.

 ### Tension scale and world selection

 * “Low tension” and “high tension” refer to bands of the tension functional defined with the fixed parameter choice of this encoding version.
-* The World T / World F descriptions in this page are **interpretations** of how the conjecture would appear at the effective layer, not claims that one world or the other is realized.
+* The World T and World F descriptions in this page are interpretations of how the conjecture would appear at the effective layer, not claims that one world or the other is realized.
 * Moving from one encoding version to another changes the mapping from raw data to tension bands, and must be treated as a model change, not as new evidence inside a fixed model.

 ### TU charters

-This document is intended to be read together with the following Tension Universe charters:
+This page should be read together with the following Tension Universe charters:

 * [TU Effective Layer Charter](../Charters/TU_EFFECTIVE_LAYER_CHARTER.md)
 * [TU Encoding and Fairness Charter](../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md)